-That being said, in a bigger company, where management and middle management is necessary, the engineering manager performance reviews are usually done by higher level managers as if the positive or negative impact an engineering manager may have on its team and each one of the engineers part of the team may only be judged from a higher point of view.
+That being said, in a bigger company, where management and middle management are necessary, the engineering manager performance reviews are usually done by higher level managers as if the positive or negative impact an engineering manager may have on their team and each one of the engineers part of the team may only be judged from a higher point of view.

 As if giving feedback on management skills makes more sense when it comes from more experienced managers.
 As if management may only be judged good or bad regarding a “standard”, some kind of “best practices” collectively defined and perfectly known by senior managers.

 In a way, this approach is not very different from the way we measure software engineering performance.
-We expect good software engineers to use development best practices such as design patterns, using the right tool for the right job, sharing knowledge, etc. And we judge a software engineer performance by his skills, his commitment and his capabilities to make a good use of those practices.
+We expect good software engineers to use development best practices such as design patterns, using the right tool for the right job, sharing knowledge, etc. And we judge a software engineer's performance by his skills, his commitment, and his capabilities to make good use of those practices.

 It may be true for a part of management evaluation.
 There are, indeed, management best practices.
 I won't write about “Management 3.0” and the practices that make a manager, a good manager.
 There are plenty of books and blog posts defining what a good manager should do.
 One of them is “High Output Management” by Andrew S. Grove.

-Thus, it makes sense for a middle manager to take feedbacks from a senior or higher level manager, regarding those best practices and the experience a more experienced manager may have.
+Thus, it makes sense for a middle manager to take feedback from a senior or higher-level manager, regarding those best practices and the experience a more experienced manager may have.

 A manager may be considered as “good” by a higher manager in that he contributes to a more global management objective and, at the same time, considered as “bad” in the point of view of people part of the team.